Flip Through the PREVIEW

 Pornography is a major concern for many teachers and parents.

 Teens can access sexual images much more easily than ever before!

-With all the misinformation that pornography and sexualized media can spread, this game targets core issues and aims to help teens understand that what they see may not always be “real”.
+With all the misinformation that pornography and hyper-sexual media can spread, this game targets core issues and aims to help teens understand that what they see, may not always be “real”.

 Duration: 30 minutes + discussion